 Nelson & District Hospice Volunteer Application

-Complete the application with two written references from people who know you well and can attest to the qualities you would bring to this work.
+Get two written references from people who know you well and can attest to the qualities you would bring to this work.
 Please have these references available in either .pdf or .doc format before filling out this application, as you will need to attach them to this form before submitting it.
 Download the confidentiality agreement, fill it out and save it as a .pdf as it will also be attached to the application form.

 Anyone who completes the training and wishes to begin providing volunteer hospice services in Nelson must complete a criminal record check before volunteering can begin.

 - Comfortable with people who are ill and sensitive to their special needs.